xuefeng11/xuefeng11.github.io/_pages/about.md

 **My research interests include, but are not limited to:**

 - **AI for Life Sciences**
-  - Biomarker discovery
-  - Biomolecular design
-  - Drug discovery
-  - Binding affinity prediction
-  - Lead discovery and optimization
+  - Biomarker discovery, Biomolecular design, Drug discovery, Binding affinity prediction, Lead discovery and optimization

 - **Reinforcement Learning**
   - Reasoning, planning, and decision-making under uncertainty